neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 ::

-    sphinx-build ./ .build
+    sphinx-build ./ <destinyFolder>

-The documentation will be located in $HOME/stimfit/doc/sphinx/.build/
+The html documentation will be located in <destinyFolder>/index.html

 Additionally, the source code is documented with [Doxygen]_ and is also accessible on-line in http://www.stimfit.org/doc/doxygen/html/.
 If you want to have a local copy of the documentation, you will need to install the doxygen and gravphvix: